cbmira01/Ollama-for-SQL-Server/Docs/USAGE.md

 ## Using the SQL/CLR functions

-After deployment, three new functions can be used in SQL Server:
+After deployment, these new functions can be used in SQL Server:

 - `CompletePrompt`
 - `CompleteMultiplePrompts`
 - `GetAvailableModels`
+- `QueryFromPrompt`

+---

 ### CompletePrompt